Aarception/Mo-information-security-portfolio/README.md

 This is a pure Market prediction and Coup D'œil. 🙃

 I can say this now: liability consequentialism was an insight developed from my understanding that the institution never stopped treating me like an adversary and it was only way I could rationalize that logic given the fact I never once viewed myself as an adversary of the institution.
+Even now I am burdened with the question of how to resolve the refused promises in a way respects institutional dignity.

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*